strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 - Extract into different streams when it becomes unreadable
 - Put complexer functionality in private methods (make the reactive flow clear)
-- Avoid the use of brackets for readablity, that's personal preference.
+- Avoid the use of brackets for readability, that's personal preference.

 ## Angular embraces RxJS

-We already saw a glympse of why Angular is a framework that really embraces the use of RxJS.
+We already saw a glimpse of why Angular is a framework that really embraces the use of RxJS.
 Therefore it's recommended to use the functionality that Angular provides.
 - The `ActivatedRoute` has exposes a params stream.
 - The Http and HttpClient both return streams